ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 ![Stage properties page](images/StageProperties.png)

-You can also pass environment properties between jobs in the same stage by exporting the properties.
-For example, you can include the following command to use the `$API_KEY` property in another job within the stage: `export API_KEY=<insert API key here>`
+You can define a stage property by using an initial value (or a blank value), and then overriding that value in a job by exporting an environment variable.
+By overriding the initial value, subsequent jobs in the stage can see the new value.
+For example, you can include the following command to set the `$API_KEY` property and make it available to another job within the stage: `export API_KEY=<insert API key here>`
 {:tip}

 ### Computed properties